calle81/MiSTer_UnofficialCores/README.md

 ## Usage ##
 * Download Update_RetroDriven.sh and save it to your Scripts folder on your MiSTer SD Card(typically /media/fat/Scripts).
 * Optional: Download Update_RetroDriven.ini and save it to your Scripts folder.
-You can change the INI file as needed but it is nor required.
+You can change the INI file as needed but it is not required.
 * Simply run the Update_RetroDriven.sh via MiSTer Menu to Download/Update the ROM injected Cores

 ## Notes ##